 Section 5.2 Number, Classification and Vacancies.
 The number of Trustees shall be nine, which number may be increased or decreased only by the Board pursuant to the Bylaws.
 The Trustees shall be classified, with respect to the terms for which they severally hold office, into three classes, Class I, Class II and Class III, as nearly equal in number as possible.
 Initially, the Class I Trustees shall be John M. Derrick, Jr., Charles T. Nason and Thomas Edgie Russell, III; the Class II Trustees shall be William G. Byrnes, John P. McDaniel and George F. McKenzie; and the Class III Trustees shall be Edward S. Civera, Terence C. Golden and Wendelin A. White.
-The Class I Trustees shall serve for a term expiring at the annual meeting of shareholders to be held in 2013; and the Class III Trustees shall serve for a term expiring at the annual meeting of shareholders to be held in 2013; and the Class of Trustees whose term expires at that meeting of shareholders to be held in 2014.
-At each annual meeting of shareholders, the successor or successors of the class of Trustees whose term expires at that meeting shall be elected in accordance with the Bylaws, and shall hold office for a term expiring at the annual meeting of shareholders held in the third year following the year of their election.
+The Class I Trustees shall serve for a term expiring at the annual meeting of shareholders to be held in 2012; the Class II Trustees shall serve for a term expiring at the annual meeting of shareholders to be held in 2013; and the Class of Trustees shall serve for a term expiring at the class of Trustees shall serve for a term expiring at the annual meeting of shareholders to be held in 2012; the Class II Trustees shall serve for a term expiring at the class of Trustees shall serve for a term expiring at the annual meeting of shareholders to be held in 2013; and the Class of Trustees shall serve for a term expiring at the annual meeting of shareholders the successor or successors of the class of Trustees whose term expiring at the annual meeting of shareholders held in the third year following the year of their election.
 The Trustees elected to each class shall hold office until their successors are duly elected and qualify, or until their earlier removal or resignation.
 It shall not be necessary to list in the Declaration of Trust the names and addresses of any Trustees hereinafter elected.